cheungdaven/cheungdaven.github.io/_pages/about.md

 Latest News
 ======
+* 04-9-2019: The paper "Quaternion Knowledge Graph Embedding" is accepted at NeurIPS 2019, see you in Vancouver.
 * 30-7-2019: I will serve as Program Committee member for AAAI 2020.
 * 26-7-2019: Code for QuatE is released.
 [QuatE](https://github.com/cheungdaven/QuatE).
 * 22-7-2019: Invited as reviewer for ACM computing surveys.